Eyelid Surgery (Blepharoplasty)

 A blepharoplasty removes the excess skin, muscle and fat of the eyelids using incisions that are hidden within the natural skin creases.

 Upper blepharoplasty – corrective surgery to improve vision

 Frequently the upper eyelid skin excess can obstruct and reduce your visual fields (your side vision), in which case there is a Medicare item number applicable.
 This will mean that if you are in a health fund it will possibly cover some of the surgery costs.
-In order to determine this, we will arrange for you to see an optometrist prior to surgery, and we can then tell you how much of the surgery costs will be covered by your health fund.
+During your consultation Dr Lotz will advise if this is applicable to you, and we can then tell you how much of the surgery costs will be covered by your health fund.

 During your initial consultation, Dr Lotz will spend time with you discussing exactly what your concerns are.
 All patients have slightly different requirements, and will require surgery to be tailored to their needs.
 Dr Lotz will explain in detail what is required in your case, and the relevant risks and expected recovery will be discussed.